jbock-java/zerobuilder/values.md

 ### Why?

 Immutable types, also known as values, are gaining in popularity.
-Their constructors tend to have a lot of arguments, which leads to code that's hard to read.
+Their constructors tend to have a lot of arguments, which can lead to code that's hard to read.

 Replacing the constructor with a classic builder pattern improves things, but it comes at a price: